Discover the Portofino, the first lugged steel frame in the world with oversize tubing.

 He's the only Grand-Tour winner managing a bicycle brand in person, and that's something you'll feel when you ride a Portofino bike built from scratch for you, after discussing with him how the geometry influences the ride feel

-BSA bottom bracket - 4 advantages of using the most reliable solution available these days
+BSA bottom bracket - the most reliable solution available these days

 The BSA bottom bracket is the best solution we could choose for the Portofino.